a8jan/fujinet-pc/README.md

 ```

-The result of successful is in **`build/dist`** directory.
+The result of successful build is in **`build/dist`** directory.

 ## SD Card

 FujiNet-PC uses SD folder, not real SD Card.
-Visit [FujiNet SD Card](https://github.com/FujiNetWIFI/fujinet-sd-card) to get some useful utilities which can be placed into SD folder.
+Visit [FujiNet SD Card](https://github.com/FujiNetWIFI/fujinet-sd-card) repository to get some useful utilities which can be placed into SD folder.

 ## Run it

-`dist` directory (build/dist) contains files needed to run FujiNet-PC.
-You can run fujinet directly inside `dist` or copy/move/rename the `dist` directory to the place of your preference and run fujinet from there.
+Directory `build/dist` contains files needed to run FujiNet-PC.
+You can run FujiNet-PC directly inside `dist` or copy/move/rename the `dist` directory to the place of your preference and run it from there.

 ```sh
 # enter dist directory (or copied/moved/renamed directory, if you copied/moved/...), must be inside